This article illustrates how to record a call or meeting.

 What the file includes

-The recording file includes audio, video of the active speaker(s), and screen sharing activity.
-It is saved as an MP4 file.
+The recording file includes audio, video of the active speaker(s), and shared content.
+It is saved as a Lark Minutes file.

 How to access the file